 Well, TWO thrift store repurposed projects, of course!

 I picked up a trio of outdated placemats at one of my local thrift stores last year, and not being sure what to do with them, added them to my collection of thrifted treasures until I did decide.
-Last month I threw them out to our Facebook group members and got three great ideas!
+Last month I threw them out for suggestions and got three great ideas!

 Placemat #2 Gets a Project